MahnoorArif-7855/Lip-sync-Generation/Track 1/README.md

 - This README with installation and run instructions

 ## 🧩 Problems Covered
-- Problem 1 and Problem 2 per the PDF: input → generation → export
+- Problem 1 per the PDF: input → generation → export

-If the PDF uses different labels, the above covers the required **generation + export** components.

 ---